lastralab/HomeShh/README.md

 **Constraints**

 The type of house may be crucial to determine time spent installing the system.
-The house may contain its own alarm devices, or may be a building with other apartments involved, which might require different installation procedures.
-The installation process may take one hour, or perhaps more, but the maximum deliverable time should not be more than four hours.
+The house may contain its own alarm devices, or may be a building with other apartments and systems involved, which might require different installation procedures.

 **Assumptions**